 Why we picked the Subaru Crosstrek:

 The Crosstrek has an ace up its sleeve in the form of all-wheel drive, allowing it to keep driving long after other cars would have spun into a ditch.
-Based on the Subaru Impreza, the Crosstrek sports more rugged exterior body cladding and additional ground clearance to make it look more like an SUV.
+Closely related to the Subaru Impreza, the Crosstrek sports more rugged exterior body cladding and additional ground clearance to make it look more like an SUV.
 But the Crosstrek is still a compact car, so it’s much nicer to drive (not to mention easier to park) than the average SUV.

 The Crosstrek shares most of its features with the five-door hatchback version of the Impreza, and that’s a good thing.
 While the current-generation Impreza has lost some of the quirkiness of previous generations, it’s a well-executed compact car with refined road manners and a spacious interior.
-The Crosstrek also comes standard with Apple CarPlay and Android Auto integration.
+The Crosstrek also comes standard with Apple CarPlay and Android Auto integration, and it’s available with a long list of electronic driving aids.

 The best compact luxury car